American Jews: Observances and engagement

 The survey found that of the 4.3 million strongly connected Jews, 46% belong to a synagogue.
 Among those households who belong to a synagogue, 38% are members of Reform synagogues, 33% Conservative, 22% Orthodox, 2% Reconstructionist, and 5% other types.

 Traditionally, Sephardi and Mizrahi Jews do not have different branches (Orthodox, Conservative, Reform, etc.) but usually remain observant and religious.
+However, their synagogues are generally considered Orthodox or Sephardic Haredim by non-Sephardic Jews.
+But, not all Sephardim are Orthodox; among the pioneers of Reform Judaism movement in the 1820s there was the Sephardic congregation Beth Elohim in Charleston, South Carolina.

 The survey discovered that Jews in the Northeast and Midwest are generally more observant than Jews in the South or West.
 Reflecting a trend also observed among other religious groups, Jews in the Northwestern United States are typically the least observant.

-In recent years, there has been a noticeable trend of secular American Jews returning to a more observant, in most cases, Orthodox, lifestyle.
-Such Jews are called baalei teshuva ("returners", see also Repentance in Judaism).

 The 2008 American Religious Identification Survey found that around 3.4 million American Jews call themselves religious—out of a general Jewish population of about 5.4 million.
 The number of Jews who identify themselves as only culturally Jewish has risen from 20% in 1990 to 37% in 2008, according to the study.
 In the same period, the number of all US adults who said they had no religion rose from 8% to 15%.
 Jews are more likely to be secular than Americans in general, the researchers said.
 About half of all US Jews—including those who consider themselves religiously observant—claim in the survey that they have a secular worldview and see no contradiction between that outlook and their faith, according to the study's authors.
 Researchers attribute the trends among American Jews to the high rate of intermarriage and "disaffection from Judaism" in the United States.